 The site is essentially ash coloured so it will be like walking through a monochrome with the design on the pots being the only splashes of colour.
 The staff is a bit over strict in making visitors following the set route and that’s sometimes bothersome especially if the area is empty.

-Walk through the site and you will able to understand some cultural aspects.
-There are no palaces in the site so that means that this was a democratic settlement.
+Walk through the site and you will be able to understand some cultural aspects.
+There are no palaces on the site so that means that this was a democratic settlement.
 There is no community temple but every house had a separate worship space.

 If you compare this site to Acropolis or the national archaeological museum in Athens or even the prehistoric museum of Thera, the lesser number of information boards will bother you.
 The information presented is designed to provoke interest but not to satiate curiosity.
 If you come here without a guide then you will probably have to take Google’s help in getting more information.